awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

   * 70% savings can be achieved by using Elasticity
 * Pricing Models
   * OnDemand, Spot & Reserved
-  * RIs are like bulk discount coupon-booklets
   * You should be able to convert the instance type from RI to OnDemand & vice versa as many times as possible without any downtime.
-  * CloudHealth makes the recommendation to covert your instance type.
 * Storage Classes
 * Culture & Mechanisms
   * Culture & Mechanisms are as important as technical and financial constructs on cost savings.
-  * Tagging resources & defining cost metrics (e.g. unit cost) are key to efficient behaviour and it can be used to
-    * Analyze spend by BU
-    * Instance Utilization metrics (right size!)
-    * Peak vs Off-peak cost usage
-    * RI coverage and utilization, Spot usage
 * Design for cost
   * Spot instances can be used at various places like prod & non-prod workloads, CI / CD etc.
-  * Pay attention to the below norms to design with cost efficiency in mind
-    * Consolidated Billing
-    * Serverless
-    * Unused Elastic IPs
-    * AWS CloudFormation
-    * Containerization
-    * OpenSource

 3 key take aways from [Spencer Marley](https://www.linkedin.com/in/spencermarley/) are to use Cost Explorer to analyze and have the moto as _Reserve, Review, Rinse & Repeat_